machinelearningnuremberg/HPO-B/README.md

 * Python 3.7
 * botorch (optional for running advanced examples)
 * pyGPGO (optional for running advanced examples)
-* XGBoost (option for using the surrogates for a continuous search space)
+* XGBoost (option for using the surrogates on a continuous search space)

 ## Basic example